 4. Diving in El Nido

 The best season for diving in El Nido is from April to December.
 The best visibility (10 to 30 meters) is usually from April to June.
 In addition, the dives aren’t usually very demanding, so it’s a good place for beginners (you can get your Open Water in a couple of days by doing the theory online—you can see it here) or for people who want to do a discover scuba dive.
-If you’ve already logged more dives, you might prefer to save your budget for more spectacular spots like the ones we cover in Diving in the Philippines.
+If you’ve already done more dives, you might prefer to save your budget for more spectacular spots like the ones we cover in Diving in the Philippines.

 If diving is on your list of things to do in El Nido, be aware you’ll need to dedicate a full day of your trip.
 Trips run daily from about 8:00 to 15:00 with 2 or 3 dives.
 Prices are around 6,000 pesos for 3 dives, including equipment rental and lunch.